 “Anse Chastanet was an amazing place to stay!
-The accommodations and scenery are beautiful, but the staff is what makes this place so amazing!
-The staff is always smiling and helpful!
-The dive shop, Scuba St. Lucia, is also amazing!
-From the people that work at the desk to the dive guides and boat captains!”
+The accommodations and scenery are beautiful, but the staff is what makes the place so amazing.
+They were always smiling and helpful.
+The dive shop, Scuba St. Lucia, was also amazing.
+From the people that work at the desk to the dive guides and boat captains.”

 Know Before You Go

-Language – The language most commonly spoken in village and rural areas is Kwéyo`l,a creole language that is a mixture of French and African languages.
-English is the language of instruction in the schools and the language used in business, governmental institutions, and most formal settings.
+Language – The language most commonly spoken in villages and rural areas is Kwéyo`l, a creole language that is a mixture of French and African languages.
+English is the language of instruction in the schools and the language used in business, governmental institutions and most formal settings.

 Electricity – Anse Chastanet has both 220 V and 110 V outlets so no need for adapters.
 If for some reason adapters are needed, extra adapters are available at the front desk.

 Etiquette & Customs – The dress code at the resort in the evenings is smart casual.
-Gentlemen usually wear collared shirts and bermuda shorts in the evenings.
+Gentlemen usually wear collared shirts and Bermuda shorts in the evenings.
 Light cotton or linen clothing is the most comfortable.
-At lunch, we request dry clothing in the beach restaurant and a light cover up.
+You should wear dry clothing in the beach restaurant and a light cover-up at lunch.